WallStreetMojo

 There are several reasons that businesses opt for external growth, and some of the major ones that drive this strategy are as follows:

-• The growth of smaller businesses is constrained by limited resources, and in such a scenario, the external growth strategy fits in perfectly.
+• Limited resources constrain the growth of smaller businesses, and in such a scenario, the external growth strategy fits in perfectly.

 • This strategy results in a reduction in the cost of production, an increase in turnover rate, and higher profitability.

-• With the increase in size, the firms are able to control a larger share of resources, which results in better bargaining power.
+• With the increase in size, the firms can control a larger share of resources, which results in better bargaining power.

 • This strategy also facilitates a combination of non-managerial and managerial skills of different firms into one, which results in higher performance standards.